Kate Steinitz: Life

-In 1941, Steinitz's youngest daughter Beate, age 20, died in Palestine of an illness.
-This loss was followed on February 1, 1942, by the death of her husband Dr. Ernst Steinitz under unusual circumstances.
-He was found dead on the floor of his consulting room at 147 East 50th St. at 11:00 p.m. by his wife.
-He had written a note to her in German in which he described a variety of symptoms and had decided from them that he was suffering from coronary thrombosis.
-The note said he was in great pain and intended to take morphine by injection, but there was no mention of suicide in the note and there was no evidence that the hypodermic syringe that was found on a desk near him had been used.
-This caused police who investigated the death to believe that he might have died of a heart attack before he could use the morphine.
+In 1941, Steinitz's youngest daughter Beate died in Palestine of natural causes at the age of 20.
+On the evening of February 1, 1942, Steinitz discovered her husband dead on the floor of his consulting room at 147 East 50th Street.
+He had left her a note describing a range of symptoms, which led him to conclude that he was suffering from coronary thrombosis.
+The note mentioned that he was in severe pain and intended to take morphine by injection to alleviate it.
+However, there was no mention of suicide, and the hypodermic syringe found on a nearby desk appeared unused.
+This led police to believe that Dr. Steinitz may have succumbed to a heart attack before he could administer the morphine.

 In August 1942, Steinitz moved to San Francisco, California to be closer to her daughter Ilse.

 In 1944, she became an American citizen and relocated to Los Angeles.
 She consulted Dr. Belt about a medical problem, and he recognized her attraction to and interest in his Leonardo collection.
 And though she had no formal academic credentials or training in librarianship, he appreciated her sophistication, intelligence, language skills, wide network of friendships abroad, and knowledge of art and books.
 Grateful to Dr. Belt for steady and fulfilling work, Steinitz threw herself into the job, transforming herself into a serious Leonardo scholar.
 In 1958, she published an important bibliography of the Treatise on Painting and in 1969 she was invited to deliver the annual Lettura Vinciana in Vinci, Italy, the highest honor for contributors to the field of Leonardo studies.
 In 1961, when the collection was transferred to UCLA, by which time she was 72, she was appointed Honorary Curator of the Elmer Belt Library of Vinciana by Librarian Lawrence Clark Powell and Chancellor Franklin D. Murphy and continued to be a regular presence in the Library.